awslabs/containers-cost-allocation-dashboard/README.md

 2. Navigate to "Datasets" and click on the `eks_insights` dataset
 3. Under "Refresh" tab, click "ADD NEW SCHEDULE"
 4. Make sure that "Full refresh" is selected
-5. Set the refresh schedule to be at least 2 hours after the K8s CronJob schedule (because 1 hour after the CronJob runs, the Glue Crawler runs), and click "Save"
+5. Set the refresh schedule to be at least 2 hours after the K8s CronJob schedule (because 1 hour after the CronJob runs, the AWS Glue Crawler runs), and click "Save"

 ### Share the Dashboard with Users